RIAPS/riaps-integration/riaps-x86runtime/vm-creation-readme.md

 10) Log out and set the intended login user to be "RIAPS App Developer", so that the application developer find the right account.

+11) remove the vagrant user account

-11) Shutdown the virtual box and export the appliance to a Open Virtualization Format 2.0 (.ova) file.
+12) Shutdown the virtual box and export the appliance to a Open Virtualization Format 2.0 (.ova) file.
 Check the "Write Manifest file" box.

-12) Add the Version number (date of the creation) and License agreement information (see License in repository) to the Appliance settings.
+13) Add the Version number (date of the creation) and License agreement information (see License in repository) to the Appliance settings.

-13) Tar the file, create a sha256sum txt file and post in the appropriate place.
+14) Tar the file, create a sha256sum txt file and post in the appropriate place.